athms/many-item-choice/README.md

-## Uncovering the Computational Mechanisms Underlying Many-Alternative Choice
+## Uncovering the computational mechanisms underlying many-alternative choice

 This repository contains all code and data for: